 Space Force and Beyond

-Henry chose the Air Force ROTC because it covered his tuition and he liked the travel and career opportunities it will afford.
+Henry chose the Air Force ROTC because it covers his tuition, and he likes the travel and career opportunities it will afford.

 In the Space Force, “I'll be working with satellites, which just seems to be an interesting job with growing importance.”
 He also enlisted because it’s a family tradition.
 “My grandpa enjoyed the military.
 He was an Army parachutist and spent 20 years in the service.”